 The full request for applications along with the application form that applicants must fill out and submit can be found in the respective links below:

 - Missouri 2014 Tugboat Engine Repower Request for Applications (RFA)

 Improving Air Quality

-The Missouri Department of Natural Resources is committed to developing ways to reduce diesel emissions which contribute to the formation of ground-level ozone.
+The Missouri Department of Natural Resources is committed to developing ways to reduce diesel emissions which contribute to ambient particle concentrations and the formation of ground-level ozone.
 Diesel emissions are known to cause and aggravate lung and respiratory diseases such as asthma.
 Reducing emissions is an important step toward protecting public health and improving the air quality in Missouri.